minihoot/Project-Community/README.md

-# Please do not use this.
-There is no license.

 # Project-Community
 The Miiverse clone that was supposed to put an end to the shitty Galaxy Plaza clones.
 It didn't get far enough.
 # Can I use this?